BarisTutakli/blog/_posts/2022-01-13-rest-http-status-urls.md

 #### Non Idempotent

 ##### POST
-The HTTP POST is used to submit data to the server.
+The HTTP POST is used to send data to the server.
 If you create a new object, you can return HTTP 201 status code.

 <code>
 [HttpPost]